Chrissy Teigen And John Legend Hint At Baby Son’s Arrival On Twitter

 This adorable couple welcomes their son into an 11-year relationship.
 They met in 2007 on the set of the music video for John’s song “Stereo.”
 Things just moved on from there.
 Although their official relationship didn’t begin there, that’s the day they started “hanging out.”
 Ultimately, they got engaged in 2011 and married in 2013.

-After experiencing fertility struggles, they welcomed Luna in April 2016, and now, just over two years later, their son joins them making them a family of four.
+After experiencing fertility struggles, they welcomed Luna in April, 2016, and now, just over two years later, their son joins them, making them a family of four.
 So far they haven’t announced the baby’s name or shared a picture of him.